 In addition to the beautiful interior, the studio suite has gorgeous views overlooking the botanical garden and red rooftops of the old stable block.
 To add to the country experience, I was gleefully ecstatic to be able to open the windows and breath in the crisp fresh country air, listen to the birds tweeting and gaze out at the trees and open sky.
 With the window open, you could also tune out to the calming sound of the hydrotherapy pool water background.
 Relaxing on the comfy tartan sofa in the evening, the sleek gas fireplace added to the winter charm of the suite and kept me snug and warm on a cold foggy Sunday night.

 Depending on the hotel, I find dining at hotels can be a hit-and-miss affair.
-However, the food at The Brassiere was outstanding and complements go to the Chef and his team for my wonderful three course evening meal.
-For starters I chose an old classic reminiscent of the 1980s – Crayfish and Prawn Cocktail.
+However, the food at The Brassiere was outstanding and compliments go to the Chef and his team for my wonderful three-course evening meal.
+For starters, I chose an old classic reminiscent of the 1980s – Crayfish and Prawn Cocktail.
 The seafood was fresh and plentiful, and the cocktail sauce had the right level of spiciness.
 Continuing with the seafood theme, for my main dish I chose the Fillet of Salmon with Lemon and Herb Crushed Potatoes, Samphire, and Sauce Maltaise.
 The salmon was cooked to perfection.
 A first for me was tasting samphire, vibrant green stalks, similar to baby asparagus, which had a distinctively crisp and salty taste.
-And lastly for dessert I had the Sticky Pudding with Salted Caramel Sauce and Vanilla Icecream.
+And lastly, for dessert, I had the Sticky Pudding with Salted Caramel Sauce and Vanilla Icecream.
 This dessert was absolutely delicious and if I was eating at home, I would have seriously contemplated licking the plate clean.

 Breakfast at Sopwell House was also served in The Brassiere buffet style.
 Not one for sleeping-in even during dark winter mornings I headed down to breakfast at around 7.30am.
 The restaurant was relatively quiet with half a dozen other tables occupied by early morning risers like myself.
 The buffet offered a good selection of hot and cold breakfast options along with tea, coffee and juices.
 Whether you are in the mood for a full English or Continental Breakfast there is plenty to choose from such as: sausages, bacon, poached eggs, fried eggs, scrambled eggs, bake beans, hash browns, mushrooms, cereals, toast, jams, pastries, croissants, muffins, yoghurts, dried fruit, seeds, fresh fruit, cold meats, smoked salmon, cheese and pickles.
 And if you love berries and yoghurt, the Berry Compote with Greek Yoghurt tasted sweetly amazing.